crate/services-docs/docs/reference/subscription-plans.rst

     different subscription plans.
 You can combine CrateDB Edge with any suitable hardware configuration that works for your use case.

+.. _crfree:

 CRFREE
 ------

 This plan is aimed at new users who want to test and evaluate CrateDB Cloud and is perpetually free to use.
 Every user can deploy one free tier cluster in their organization without adding a payment method.
-This plan also doesn't consume any
+This plan also doesn't consume any :ref:`Free Credit <free-trial-budget>` that you may have available.

-:ref:`Free Credit <free-trial-budget>` that you may have available.
-They are limited to one node with 2 CPUs, 2 GiB of memory, and 4 GiB of storage.
+The cluster resources are limited to one node with 2 CPUs, 2 GiB of memory, and 4 GiB of storage, which is suitable only for basic evaluation purposes.

 CRFREE was made for active testing and evaluation, which is why any CRFREE cluster is suspended after 7 days of inactivity.
 After another 7 days, the